lmtkg1992/simple-neural-network/README.md

 python run.py generate
 ```
 ### 2. Training data set and predict output
 You can remove some rows in data_set.csv file and use them as testing data.
+The neural network will take data from data_set.csv file for training and update weight for each node.
 Input value testing input at function get_test_data() and run below command.

 ```